- Mon-Fri: 8am-6pm

 Combating Pests in Healthcare and Drug Rehabilitation

 Healthcare and drug rehabilitation facilities have a unique responsibility to maintain a sterile and healthy environment.
-Pests pose a significant threat to achieving this crucial goal.

-A multi-pronged approach to pest management to safeguard the health and well-being of patients, residents, and staff is important.
+A multi-pronged approach to management to safeguard the health and well-being of patients, residents, and staff is important.

 Here are three key areas to focus on:

-1. Sanitation: Develop and maintain a program that includes regular cleaning protocols for patient rooms, common areas, cafeterias, and kitchens.
+- Sanitation: Develop and maintain a program that includes regular cleaning protocols for patient rooms, common areas, cafeterias, and kitchens.
 Maintaining a clean and sanitary environment is crucial for deterring pests in the first place.

 A productive and healthy environment is essential for recovery and well-being in healthcare and drug rehabilitation facilities.
+We can help you keep these environments free of issues.

 We guarantee proper discretion and strict confidentiality with our clients.
 We help make sure that your reputation stays intact.
+Help us help your facility make everyone else’s lives better by giving us a call today and learn more about our services.